jessekingf/template-project-dotnet/README.md

 ### Root Directory

 - docs/
+  - Setup document for building and publishing the application
-  - Contains any project documentation
+  - Contains any other project documentation
 - build/
   - Contains build and publishing scripts
 - dist/